karthikscale3/ctx-zip/README.md

 Transforms MCP servers and AI SDK tools into inspectable TypeScript code in a sandbox.
 Instead of loading hundreds of tool schemas upfront, agents explore tools on-demand using filesystem operations.

 **The Problem:**

+Context Rot
 - Tool schemas consume thousands of tokens before your prompt
+- Every tool output is pulled into the model context
 - Every tool definition passes through model context
 - Agents can't inspect implementations to understand behavior

 **The Solution:**
-- Tool definitions live in sandbox filesystem (not in context)
+- Tools are transformed to importable code that live in the sandbox filesystem (not in context)
-- Agents explore on-demand with `sandbox_ls`, `sandbox_cat`, `sandbox_grep`
+- Progressive Exploration: Agents explore the file system on-demand with `sandbox_ls`, `sandbox_cat`, `sandbox_grep`
-- Write and execute code that combines multiple tools
+- Agents write and execute code that combines multiple tools
-- **Result**: 80%+ token reduction for multi-tool workflows
+- **Result**: Higher reliability, fast and ~80%+ token reduction for multi-tool workflows

 ### 2. **Output Compaction with Smart Retrieval**
-Automatically persists large tool outputs to storage and replaces them with concise references.
+Automatically persists large tool outputs to the file system and replaces them with concise references.
 Agents can retrieve content on-demand using reader tools.

 **The Problem:**

+Context Rot
 - Large tool outputs (search results, file contents, API responses) bloat context
 - Conversation history accumulates thousands of unused tokens
 - Context windows exhaust, costs increase, performance degrades

 **The Solution:**
-- Tool outputs written to storage (local filesystem or sandbox)
+- Tool outputs are automatically written to the file system (local filesystem or sandbox)
 - Replaced with short references in conversation
 - Agents retrieve data on-demand with `readFile` and `grepAndSearchFile`
-- **Result**: 60-90% token reduction for tool-heavy conversations
+- **Result**: ~60-90% token reduction for tool-heavy conversations

 ---